rlivingsus/misc/standaloneBooks.md

 - Hawke, Mykel: Hawke's Special Forces Survival Handbook
 - Hawker, Natasha: From Hire to FIre & Everything in Between
 - Hayes, Drew: SuperPowered
+- Hawking, Stephen: A Brief History of Time
 - Haynes, Peter: Toward a New Maritime Strategy
 - Hedfield, Chris: The Apollo Murders
 - Helgerson, John: Getting to Know the President